 Here are some plants that will attract Swallowtails, Painted Ladies, Sulphurs, Monarchs, and other common butterflies that live in Illinois.

 This flowering meadow plant is the keystone of the Monarch butterfly’s diet.
 It’s an easy-growing perennial that requires full sun and grows a modest 3 feet in height.
+Its exquisite globular flowers look like miniature hydrangeas.
 The milkweed may attract Monarchs into your yard during their continent-wide migrations between Mexico and Canada.
 Monarchs will feed from the milkweed, then lay their eggs on the plant.

 Dill, Parsley, Fennel

 The Black Swallowtail, in particular, loves these plants that may be growing in your vegetable garden already.
 You can grow some for your own harvest, and let a few go to flower as a food source and host plant for this Illinois pollinator.

 This jewel of woodland meadows blossoms with vivid indigo and magenta petals.
 These dense herbaceous perennials will form a mass of exquisite flowers that may attract some of the Sulphur butterflies that inhabit our region.

 The large flat top of these blooming machines gives butterflies a chance to perch and sun themselves as they drink the sweet nectar.
 Blooming from late spring from late summer, they are in sync with the time that most adult butterflies are searching for food.

 The strong scent of these fragrant perennials may attract many pollinators.
 They love dry, sunny spots, grow in several varieties, and their cylindrical, long-blooming flowers offer butterflies great access to their nectar.
 Plus, you can harvest some sprigs of these herbs for your recipes or home decor.